NZ never at more risk of catching Covid - expert

 The big message was we are not in the clear and won't be for the foreseeable future, Baker said.

-"No one should feel that suddenly just because the peak has passed in my area I don't need to worry, we certainly aren't in the all-clear," he said.
+"No one should feel that suddenly just because the peak has passed in my area I don't need to worry, we certainly aren't in the all-clear."

 The epidemiologist said it would take a long time for cases to start to drop in schools especially.